Making Moral Choices – From A Biblical Worldview Perspective

 First, we can know God’s will through the Bible.
 Before considering any other way to discern God’s will, one should ask whether the Bible has already provided guidance in this area.
 The Bible is full of God’s specific commands and principles.

 The Bible provides boundaries and barriers to our moral actions.
 We are to stay within those moral boundaries.
-Paul, writing to the church in Corinth (1 Cor.
-4:6), told them “Do not go beyond what is written.”
+Paul, writing to the church in Corinth (1 Corinthians 4:6), told them “Do not go beyond what is written.”

 A second way we discern God’s will is through prayer.
 We are commanded to bring our requests before God.
 In Philippians 4:6 we are told: “Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.”